 Professor Nan Yao is the founding director of Princeton University’s Imaging and Analysis Center (IAC) and an Inaugural Professor of the Practice.
-He is internationally recognized for transformative contributions to materials science, advanced microscopy, and interdisciplinary education.
-Over more than three decades, Yao has advanced the frontiers of science and engineering through groundbreaking research, global outreach, and the mentoring of students, researchers, and professionals across disciplines.
+For more than three decades, he has advanced both fundamental science and practical applications of microscopy, contributing to new knowledge of materials and innovations in imaging technology.
+At Princeton, he has built world-class facilities, designed a curriculum in materials characterization, and fostered interdisciplinary research, while mentoring and teaching thousands of students, postdoctoral researchers, and professionals across disciplines.

-Yao’s other landmark contributions include the first images of electron orbital signatures within individual atoms (2023), the development of the first 300 keV environmental-cell transmission electron microscope (1991), and a theoretical explanation for the superior resolution of helium-ion microscopy over SEM (2008).
-His interdisciplinary research also pushed back the origin of animals by ~100 million years through the discovery of a 650-million-year-old sponge-like fossil (2010), and identified the earliest known use of diamond, dating back to 4000 BC (2005).
+Beyond this landmark achievement, Yao’s research has delivered numerous firsts: the first direct real-space visualization of electron orbital signatures within individual atoms (2023); development of the first 300 keV environmental-cell transmission electron microscope (1991); a theoretical explanation for the superior resolution of helium-ion microscopy over SEM (2008); and the first direct demonstration of mechanically breaking a single dative bond (2021), revealing new insights into force-driven chemical reactivity at the single-atom scale.
+His work has helped push back the origin of animals by ~100 million years through the discovery of a 650-million-year-old sponge-like fossil (2010) and identified the earliest known use of diamond, dating to 4000 BC (2005).
 He coauthored the opening paper of Nano Letters’ inaugural issue (2001), underscoring his broad impact on nanomaterials research.

-A dedicated educator and mentor, Yao has taught over 5,000 students, postdoctoral researchers, and faculty members at Princeton.
-He is a thirteen-time recipient of the Princeton Teaching Awards, including the Excellence in Teaching Award and the Commendation for Outstanding Teaching.
-In 2024, Princeton President Christopher Eisgruber praised Yao’s “extraordinary and unusual record of sustained excellence, even by Princeton’s high standards,” in recognition of his three decades of contributions to the university.
-Yao designed and leads Princeton’s materials characterization curriculum, establishing an outreach program of free workshops and short courses that has trained thousands of students worldwide and over 800 industrial scientists from more than 140 companies.
-He also taught the first generation of electron microscopists in several African countries, significantly expanding global scientific capacity.
-His students have won prestigious honors, including the Rhodes Scholarship, Fulbright Scholarship, Hertz Fellowship, NSF Graduate Research Fellowship, and MSA and MRS Student Awards.
+A dedicated educator, Yao has taught more than 5,000 undergraduate and graduate students, as well as postdoctoral researchers, and has received 14 Princeton teaching awards, including the Excellence in Teaching Award and the Commendation for Outstanding Teaching.
+In 2024, Princeton President Christopher L. Eisgruber praised his “extraordinary and unusual record of sustained excellence, even by Princeton’s high standards.”
+Yao designed and leads Princeton’s materials characterization curriculum, created an outreach program of free workshops and short courses that have trained students worldwide, and has taught more than 800 industrial scientists from 140+ companies.
+His training of the first generation of electron microscopists from several African countries has significantly expanded global scientific capacity, with his mentees going on to win Rhodes, Fulbright, and Hertz Fellowships, as well as NSF Graduate Research Fellowships and MSA and MRS Student Awards.

 |